 Flour tortillas are made of all-purpose flour, baking powder, salt, lard and water.
 Basic ingredients for a simple flavor.
 That simple flavor allows the meats that you fill them with to shine through!

 Can you substitute butter for lard in tortillas?

 Lard works best in this homemade flour tortilla recipe.
 If I don’t have lard on hand, I use shortening.
 And if all else fails, I use butter.
-Butter will work, but tortillas are traditionally made with lard and that is what works best.
+Butter will work, but we find lard is what works best for us.

 How do you make homemade tortillas?

 - We use a food processor to put the dough together quickly.
 If you don’t have a food processor you can use a stand mixer or hand mixer.
 Just be careful not to over knead the dough.